 The intention is to make you panic and not think twice.
 Once you give in, everything about you will be wide open for the scammer to exploit.
 In short, you allow the scammer to guide you into being scammed.

-The con artist pretends to be a Geek Squad tech specialist and reaches out to you to inform you that your device is infected with malware.
 The plan is to frighten you into action so you either click a link or call them.
 Once you make that call, they will either pressure you into buying their ‘anti-malware’ OR gaining remote access to your device to install the ‘solution'.

 Either way, you’re permitting these imposters to wreak havoc on your device.
 Instead of ‘resolving’ a non-existent issue, they create a real problem and have a field day with your information.
 Also, some install ransomware on your device and extort you for more money.

-3. Tech Support Scam
+3. Geek Squad Tech Support Scam

 Most of us are not tech geeks, so whenever we hit a device issue, we need help.
 While some of us can self-help by researching online, others rely on tech specialists to resolve the issue.
 Hence, when imposters contact the latter, offering discounted support services from the Geek Squad, many jump at it.

 When you follow the instructions to call them to set an appointment, the scammer will require your credit card to book the appointment slot; this is where the scammer starts to siphon your money.
-Others will include a seemingly legit-looking link to confirm your appointment.
-However, you’ll be taken for a ride elsewhere at a fake website that steals your information.

-4. Password Reset Scam
+4. Geek Squad Password Reset Scam

 One of the Geek Squad scams involves receiving an email informing you that your password reset was unsuccessful.
 Another version will request you to reset your Best Buy password for security reasons.
 Either way, the email will include a password reset link, prompting you into action.